thanos-io/thanos/docs/proposals/201909_thanos_sharding.md

 * Add/import relabel config into Thanos, add relevant logic.
 * Hook it for selecting blocks on Store Gateway
-    * Advertise original lables of "approved" blocs on resulted external labels.
+    * Advertise original labels of "approved" blocs on resulted external labels.
 * Hook it for selecting blocks on Compactor.
     * Add documentation about following concern: Care must be taken with changing selection for compactor to unsure only single compactor ever running over each Source's blocks.